toastedden/toastbot/README.md

 ## Development
 ToastBot was originally developed by Toasted Den in 2021, with help from sydneyn3308.
+Thank you to Belt_Buckle, eitanshaul, walterblack5, Kind Man, and jarr012 for helping with beta testing ToastBot.

 ## Hosting
 ToastBot is currently being hosted by our friends at [Nodium Hosting](https://nodiumhosting.com).